 Buick Automotive gallery & Research Center features over 25 classic and concept Buicks, Chevrolets and other locally build automobiles.
 The Buick Automotive Gallery is also home to the Sloan Museum's Perry Archives.
 Here we house a wide array of photographs, records and objects chronicling the people and history of Flint and Genesee County, Michigan.
 The collection features nearly 200,000 items, including the records of the Buick Motor Company and The Flint Journal Photo Archive.

-The Stockton Center Internship is a unique opportunity for students to experience the way history is practiced at a Historic House Museum.
-Interns learn about the role of Historic Houses in the museum community, and contribute to projects underway at the museum.
-Focus areas: Collections, Exhibits, Archeology
+The Historic House Museum Internship is a unique opportunity for students to experience the way history is practiced at a Historic House Museum.
+Interns shadow professionals and learn about the role of Historic Houses in the museum community by working at three different sites.

 About Sloan Museum: